 Standards are also tightening on the calculations that lie behind EPCs.
 The Standard Assessment Procedure (SAP) is currently being updated to take better account of factors like the type of low energy lighting used in a property, what kind of shower is installed and how ‘green’ the electricity supply is compared to previous years.
 This should make EPCs a more accurate account of a home’s performance than ever before.

-Check our blog covering EPCs page by page, for the full run-through of what it all means.
+Check our guide to EPCs for the full run-through of what it all means.